ChrstphrHll/npc_gen/students/Alyx Nopos.md

 year: 6
 guild: Fiesn
 partyID: 87
+tags:
+- Tiefling
+- Rouge
+- Assault
+- 6th
+- Fiesn
 ---
 # Alyx Nopos
 ---
 ### Description
 - 6th year Tiefling Rouge in Fiesn
-- curly blue hair that's parted to the right, Pale Green eyes, and Sea Green skin
+- curly blue hair that's parted to the right, Aqua eyes, and Sea Green skin
 - Is Maternal and Freewheeling, and has Intelligence as their ideal

 ### Organizations